Career Change Worksheets

 Personal Information Inventory (Worksheet 6.1)

-Complete this form before you prepare your resume and begin networking.
-It will help you to capture and record all the information your network, potential employers and recruiters are most likely to ask you.
-Being prepared in advance will indicate you have anticipated their questions and have prepared intelligent responses.
+Complete this template before you begin networking or prepare your resume.
+The form will help you to capture and record information your network, recruiters, and most importantly, potential employers are most likely to ask.
+Preparing this information in advance will demonstrate that you have anticipated their questions and will be able to give accurate and thoughtful responses.

 Download worksheet: Worksheet 6.1 – Personal Information Inventory